Thornaby F.C.: Women's and girls' football

 The club established its first women's teams in the summer of 2021.
-The Women's first team currently competes in the North Riding Women's Football League, Premier Division.
-Home fixtures are also played at Teasdale Park.
+The Women's first team has competed in the North Riding Women's Football League, Premier Division and in the North East Regional Women's Football League Northern Division.
+Home fixtures are also played at Teesdale Park.
 Their U16 girls competed in the Russell Foster Premier Division, winning the league shield and North Riding County Cup in their first season.
+As of June 2024 there were girls' teams for Under 7, Under 8, Under 10, Under 11 and Under 15, with 100 girls and women playing.